digiscot/digiscot-website/pages/projects/volunteer-centre-dundee.md

 Reassessment of goals and further goal setting

 Movement towards goal/achievement of goal

 Phase 4
 Initial participants all  showed increased confidence and improved skills.
 Goals were met and people moved towards achievement of longer term goals.

-Decided to have another round of the project and use Drop-In format this time.
+Decided to have another round of the project and use Drop-in format this time.
+6 week drop in organised and advertised through the Volunteer Centre Dundee contacts and email distribution list.
+Posters also distributed for display around the city.
-6 week drop in organised and advertised through the Volunteer Centre Dundee contacts and email distribution list. posters also distributed for display around the city.
+Drop-in to be managed by Peer mentors with staff support.

-Drop in to be manned by Peer mentors with staff support.
+Week one - 1 participant gained confidence in her own abilities working 1-1 with peer mentor.

-Wk 1 - I participant gained confidence in her own abilities working 1-1 with peer mentor Wk 2 - 3 participants engaged with each other and staff member to share skills and learn from each other.
+Week two - 3 participants engaged with each other and staff member to share skills and learn from each other.
 I participant had help from staff member to do some advanced word processing, while the same participant supported another participant to learn about her smart phone.

-Wk 3 - 1 participant worked with peer mentor to look at Excel - he increased his confidence doing this.
+Week three - 1 participant worked with peer mentor to look at Excel - he increased his confidence doing this.